 See the Wildlife

-In Richmond, you can go on a whale watching expedition out on the open sea from Steveston, or walk through kilometres of woodlands or peat bog—all while spotting some pretty remarkable wildlife.
+In Richmond, you can go on a whale watching expedition from Steveston, or walk through kilometres of woodlands or peat bog—all while spotting some pretty remarkable wildlife.
 Richmond is an important stopover for migratory birds, while sea lions and otters can be seen near the waterfront.
 Out in the open sea, orcas and other whale species can be spotted if you take a whale watching expedition.
 On land, there’s abundant plant life and green space, where you’ll find frogs, hummingbirds, turtles, and more.